FabianAndresHuertasCano/FrontTurnos/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

-Correr comando `npm install --save-dev --force @angular-devkit/build-angular` para poder ejecutar localmente el proyecto
+Correr comando `npm install --save-dev --force @angular-devkit/build-angular` para poder ejecutar localmente el proyecto cuando sale el error "Error: Could not find the '@angular-devkit/build-angular:dev-server' builder's node package."

 ## Code scaffolding